stoqey/sslatt/README.md

 ### Frontend customization

-Here is some of the most important files to customize:
+Search for // FIXME: to customize: here is some of the most important files to customize:

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your website favicon, you can generate from https://favicon.io/favicon-converter/
 - `src/components/logo`: logo and load screen animation